luzianscherrer/defichain-compound/README.md

 ## Disclaimer

 This is not financial advice.
 Please only run this code if you fully understand what it is doing.
 This code is provided as-is with no warranty.
-I take no responsibility for lost funds while using it.
+I take no responsibility for lost funds or any other damage that it might cause.